-For a long time, I have had my own idea on which the best brands within the hoverboard industry are, but I didn’t have any data except my own experience to back it up.
+For a long time, I have always had my own idea of which is the best brand within the hoverboard industry, but all I really relied on was my own personal experience testing them.

-I have tested over 100+ hoverboard models to this date, and I decided to see if my favorites align with what customers think is the best hoverboard brand.
+I have tested close to 100 different hoverboard models to date, and I decided it is time to see if my favorites align with what customers think is the best hoverboard brand.

-I wanted a picture that reflects what real people(former customers of these brands) think about their products and their brand’s individual quality of service.
+I wanted a picture that reflects what real riders(customers of these brands) think about their products and their brand’s individual quality of service.

 Both my own experience and the data from 22,000+ former customers showed the same winner.

-Tomoloo is the best hoverboard brand, according to data.
+Tomoloo is the best hoverboard brand, according to this data.